 Stage 2 applications

-Stage 2 Development Grant of up to £100,000 for a more detailed investigation of the technology, for planning applications and to develop a business case.
+of up to £100,000 for a more detailed investigation of the technology, for planning applications and to develop a business case.

 – Stage 2 Application Guidance